-Police Scotland operates the Whole System Approach for addressing the needs of young people involved in offending and this is underpinned by the 'Getting It Right for Every Child' framework that ensures that anyone providing support, puts the child or young person and their family at the centre of the process.
+Police Scotland operates the Whole System Approach for addressing the needs of young people involved in offending.
+This is underpinned by the 'Getting It Right For Every Child' framework that ensures that anyone providing support puts the child or young person and their family at the centre of the process.

-Over the last year there have been 14 'Innkeeper' incident reports received across the Division in relation to liquor licensing concerns and incidents involving children and young persons with only four of those relating to Perth and Kinross area.
+Over the last year there have been nine incident reports received across the Division in relation to liquor licensing concerns and incidents involving children and young persons, with three of those relating to Perth and Kinross area.
+It should be noted that while the majority of premises do not cause issues in relation to underage sales, there appears to be a rise in the number of reports of 'proxy' sales being reported.
+This is something that is being addressed by both the Licensing Team and local community officers.

-The Divisional Licensing Team scrutinise all allegations of suspected underage activity in relation to licensed premises and routinely task officers via the 'Innkeeper' system to ensure that full enquiries are made and appropriate action is taken if necessary in respect of both the young persons involved and the licensed premises.
+The Divisional Licensing Team scrutinise all allegations of suspected underage activity in relation to licensed premises, and routinely task officers via the Innkeeper system to ensure that full enquiries are made, and appropriate action is taken if necessary in respect of both the young persons involved and the licensed premises.